Staying Safe Online.

-We all took part in Internet safety day which we are involved in every year.
+We all take part in Internet safety day which we are involved in every year.
 Children experienced different activities to highlight how to keep safe on line.
+We always start a computing topic by highlighting any e-safety issues and talking to the children how to stay safe online.

-A massive thank you to Lorna Naylor for coming into school on the 3rd February to speak to staff, parents and governors about the latest guidance to keep children save on the internet.
+A massive thank you to Lorna Naylor for coming into school to speak to staff, parents and governors about the latest guidance to keep children save on the internet.

 Below are some websites that provide information on how to use the internet safely.